cseickel/quest/README.md

 # A quest in the clouds

-### Q. What is this quest?

-It is a fun way to assess your cloud skills.
-It is also a good representative sample of the work we do at Rearc.
-Quest is a webapp made with node.js and golang.

-### Q. So what skills should I have ?
-Public cloud (AWS, GCP, Azure).
-More than one cloud is a "good to have" but one is a "must have".
-General cloud concepts, especially networking.
-Docker (containerization).
-IaC (Infrastructure as code).
-Linux/Unix.
-Git.
-TLS certs is a plus.

 ### Q. What do I have to do ?
 You may do all or some of the following tasks.
 Please read over the complete list before starting.

-1. If you know how to use git, start a git repository (local-only is acceptable) and commit all of your work to it.
+[x] If you know how to use git, start a git repository (local-only is acceptable) and commit all of your work to it.
-2. Deploy the app in any public cloud and navigate to the index page.
+[x] Deploy the app in any public cloud and navigate to the index page.
 Use Linux 64-bit x86/64 as your OS (Amazon Linux preferred in AWS, Similar Linux flavor preferred in GCP and Azure)
-3. Deploy the app in a Docker container.
+[x] Deploy the app in a Docker container.
 Use `node` as the base image.
 Version `node:10` or later should work.
-4. Inject an environment variable (`SECRET_WORD`) in the Docker container.
+[x] Inject an environment variable (`SECRET_WORD`) in the Docker container.
 The value of `SECRET_WORD` should be the secret word discovered on the index page of the application.
-5. Deploy a load balancer in front of the app.
+[x] Deploy a load balancer in front of the app.
-6. Use Infrastructure as Code (IaC) to "codify" your deployment.
+[x] Use Infrastructure as Code (IaC) to "codify" your deployment.
 Terraform is ideal, but use whatever you know, e.g. CloudFormation, CDK, Deployment Manager, etc.
-7. Add TLS (https).
+[x] Add TLS (https).
 You may use locally-generated certs.

-### Q. How do I know I have solved these stages?
-Each stage can be tested as follows (where `<ip_or_host>` is the location where the app is deployed):

-1. Public cloud & index page (contains the secret word) - `http(s)://<ip_or_host>[:port]/`
-2. Docker check - `http(s)://<ip_or_host>[:port]/docker`
-3. Secret Word check - `http(s)://<ip_or_host>[:port]/secret_word`
-4. Load Balancer check  - `http(s)://<ip_or_host>[:port]/loadbalanced`
-5. TLS check - `http(s)://<ip_or_host>[:port]/tls`

-### Q. Do I have to do all these?
-You may do whichever, and however many, of the tasks above as you'd like.
-We suspect that once you start, you won't be able to stop.
-It's addictive.
-Extra credit if you are able to submit working entries for more than one cloud provider.
+### Deployment :rocket:

+For instructions on how to deploy this, please view the deploy [README](deploy/README).

+### Notes :memo:

+- I chose to deploy this with the AWS CDK because I amost familiar with that mechanism and I happen to believe it's the best way to create infrastructure.
+- I put the `SECRET_WORD` variable in parameter store so that I could avoid storing secrets in code.
+This is my usual practice.
+Also, because it is specified as a `secret` instead of an `environment` variable, it will not be visible in the web console either, it is only decrypted at runtime.
+- The requirements didn't specify creating a domain name, but who wants to lookup the randomly generated load balancer address?
+Not me.

-### Q. What do I have to submit?
+### Areas to improve :construction_worker_man:
-1. Your work assets, as one or both of the following:
-  - A link to a hosted git repository.
-  - A ZIP file containing your project directory.
-Include the `.git` sub-directory if you used git.
-2. Proof of completion, as one or both of the following:
-  - Link(s) to hosted public cloud deployment(s).
-  - One or more screenshots showing, at least, the index page of the final deployment in one or more public cloud(s) you have chosen.
-3. An answer to the prompt: "Given more time, I would improve..."
-  - Discuss any shortcomings/immaturities in your solution and the reasons behind them (lack of time is a perfectly fine reason!)
-  - **This may carry as much weight as the code itself**

-Your work assets should include:

-- IaC files, if you completed that task.
-- One or more Dockerfiles, if you completed that task.
-- A sensible README or other file(s) that contain instructions, notes, or other written documentation to help us review and assess your submission.

-### Q. How long do I need to host my submission on public cloud(s)?
-You don't have to at all if you don't want to.
-You can run it in public cloud(s), grab a screenshot, then tear it all down to avoid costs.

-If you _want_ to host it longer for us to view it, we recommend taking a screenshot anyway and sending that along with the link.
-Then you can tear down the quest whenever you want and we'll still have the screenshot.
-We recommend waiting no longer than one week after sending us the link before tearing it down.

-### Q. What if I successfully complete all the challenges?
-We have many more for you to solve as a member of the Rearc team!

-### Q. What if I find a bug?
-Awesome!
-Tell us you found a bug along with your submission and we'll talk more!

-### Q. What if I fail?
-There is no fail.
-Complete whatever you can and then submit your work.
-Doing _everything_ in the quest is not a guarantee that you will "pass" the quest, just like not doing something is not a guarantee you will "fail" the quest.

-### Q. Can I share this quest with others?
-No.
+- Manually editing a file to add your domain name is hacky, but hey it's almost dinner time. :man_shrugging: :pizza:
+- The cdk deployment itself could be in a github action and happen on every merge to `main`
+- There is no scaling policies at all.
+In a real scenario, I would specify minimum and maximum number of tasks, rules of when to scale out and in, and possibly schedules to alter the min and max values.
+- Considering this is going to receive almost no traffic, it probably should have been depoyed to a Lambda behind an API Gateway.
+I have not used that option yet so I opted for what I knew best.
+- I didn't bother to redeirect port 80 to 443, but that should be done.
+Again, dinner time!
+- I didn't configure logging at all.
+The default log group will never expire that will get costly eventually in a real application.

+### Thank You!

+This was fun!